How is Zeffy free?

 Sign up for free

-Form 990, officially titled "Return of Organization Exempt from Income Tax," is an annual informational document that tax-exempt nonprofits must file with the IRS.
+Form 990, officially titled "Return of Organization Exempt from Income Tax," is an annual informational document for an organization’s tax-exempt status with the IRS.

 The document typically includes details about your nonprofit's mission, programs, and finances.
 You can also highlight your organization's achievements from the past year.

-While not technically a tax return, think of Form 990 as the IRS's tool for ensuring your nonprofit complies with tax-exempt regulations.
+While not technically nonprofit tax returns, Form 990 is the IRS's tool for ensuring your nonprofit complies with tax-exempt regulations.

 Why is Form 990 important?